Robust statistical modeling of monthly rainfall: The minimum density power divergence approach: Results

-We now pick four subdivision-month combinations where lognormal distribution provides reliable fits and the data include outliers.
-The chosen cases are -- (Arunachal Pradesh; August), (Chattisgarh; July), (Tamilnadu and Pondicherry; May) and (Uttaranchal; August), with the proportion of outliers being 6.6\%, 3.1\%, 7.8\% and 1.6\%, respectively.
-The fitted lognormal density functions obtained using the MDPDEs are provided in Figure \ref{fig_lognormal_bestfits}; the MDPDE values, their SEs and the associated CVMDs are provided in Table \ref{table_lognormal_bestfits}.
+We further pick four subdivision-month combinations where lognormal distribution provides reliable fits and the data include outliers.
+The chosen cases are -- (Arunachal Pradesh; August), (Chattisgarh; July), (Tamilnadu and Pondicherry; May), and (Uttarakhand; August), with the proportion of outliers being {4.9\%, 3.1\%, 9.4\%, and 3.1\%}, respectively.
+The fitted lognormal density functions obtained using the MDPDEs and LMEs are provided in Figure \ref{fig_lognormal_bestfits}; the MDPDE and LME values, their SEs, and the associated WDs are provided in Table \ref{table_lognormal_bestfits}.

-Figure \ref{fig_lognormal_bestfits} shows that the outliers are on the right tail for the first and the third cases while they are on the left tail for the other two cases.
-In the fourth case, there is only one outlier (1.6\%) in the data corresponding to the first bin of the histogram.
-Considering both the scenarios, the densities based on the MDPDEs fit the bulk of the data better compared to those based on the MLEs even in the presence of a single outlier.
-Further from Table \ref{table_lognormal_bestfits}, we observe that the estimates of both $\mu$ and $\sigma$ decrease with $\alpha$ for the first and the third cases where outliers are on the right tail; they increase with $\alpha$ for the other two cases having outliers on the left tail.
-SEs of the MDPDE estimates change only slightly with changing $\alpha$.
-The CVMDs corresponding to $\alpha = 0.1$ and $\alpha = 0.5$ are significantly smaller compared to those for $\alpha = 0$ and $\alpha = 1$.
+{ Figure \ref{fig_lognormal_bestfits} shows that the outliers are on the right tail for the first and the third cases while they are on the left tail for the other two cases.
+Considering both scenarios, the densities based on MDPDEs fit the bulk of the data better than those based on MLEs.
+For the first and third cases, the fitted densities based on MLE and LME are close to each other, while for the other two cases, the fitted densities using LME are similar to those based on MDPDE at $\alpha = 0.1$.
+Further, from Table \ref{table_lognormal_bestfits} we observe that the estimates of both $\mu$ and $\sigma$ decrease with $\alpha$ for the first and the third cases where outliers are on the right tail.
+For the other two cases, the estimates of $\mu$ increases with $\alpha$ while the estimates of $\sigma$ generally show the opposite trend.
+The SEs of the MDPDE estimates change only slightly with changing $\alpha$.
+The WDs corresponding to $\alpha = 0.1$ and $\alpha = 0.5$ are smaller than those for $\alpha = 0$ and $\alpha = 1$.
+The MLEs and LMEs of $\mu$ coincide theoretically (after transforming the data into the log scale), and for $\sigma$, LMEs are slightly smaller than the MLEs.
+Despite the WDs corresponding to LMEs being smaller than those based on MLEs, the MDPDEs with $\alpha=0.1$ and $\alpha=0.5$ provide even smaller WDs compared to LMEs for all the cases.